Is Green Tea Good for Kids? True or False?

 Video Length: 1 minute, 00 seconds

-Japanese green tea has been providing a variety of health benefits to the Japanese and it is one of the reasons why the Japanese people live longer and healthier compared to the rest of the world.
+Japanese green tea has been providing a variety of health benefits to the Japanese, and it is one of the reasons why the Japanese people live longer and are healthier compared to the rest of the world.

 If you have children, it’s best to minimize their consumption of Japanese green tea.
 But that does not mean that they should not drink it.